frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/support/warranty-claim.md

 ### 3.2 Resolution
 * **Resolution Date:** When the warranty or AMC is Closed, current date and time will be fetched in resolution Date field automatically.
 This field is also editable.
 * **Resolved By:** Set the Email ID of the User who has resolved the Warranty Claim.
 The email ID is linked with [User](/docs/user/manual/en/setting-up/users-and-permissions/adding-users) created in the system.
 * **Resolved Details:** This is a text field.
-User can enter a details about the Warranty or AMC claim.
-Also, user can upload the image, enter or create a table.
+User can enter details about the Warranty or AMC claim.
+A User can also upload the image, enter or create a table.

     ![Warranty Resolution](/docs/assets/img/support/warranty-resolution.png)